varioustoxins/NEF-Pipelines/docs/design_overview.md

 using type annotations.

-As each subcommand is based on _typer_ their entry points are defined by a single function which is decorated with type annotations and typer based paramaters defining argumenst and options and registered as a sub command of the main application which is called _nef_.
+As each subcommand is based on _typer_ their entry points are defined by a single function which is decorated with type annotations and typer based paramaters defining arguments and options and registered as a sub command of the main application which is called _nef_.
 A typical nef pipeline command is shown below [details of the sub command registration process are discussed below]